michaelcaterisano/restaurant-vendor-orders/README.md

 set HTTPS=true&&npm start
 ```

-(Note: the lack of whitespace is intentional.)
+(Product: the lack of whitespace is intentional.)

 #### Windows (Powershell)